wangyiqiu/dbscan-python/README.md

 ```

 The `<data-file>` can be any CSV-like point data file, where each line contains a data point -- see an example [here](https://github.com/wangyiqiu/hdbscan/blob/main/example-data.csv).
 The data file can be either with or without header.
 The cluster output `clusters.txt` will contain a cluster ID on each line (other than the first-line header), giving a cluster assignment in the same ordering as the input file.
 A noise point will have a cluster ID of `-1`.

-### Option 2: Use the Python binding

-There are two ways to install it:

-* Install it using PyPI: ``pip3 install --user dbscan`` (you can find the wheels [here](https://pypi.org/project/dbscan/#files))
-* (harder and not recommended) Compile it yourself: First install dependencies ``pip3 install -r requirements.txt`` and ``sudo apt install libpython3-dev``.
-Run ``python3 setup.py build``, The compilation will take a few minutes, and generate a ``.so`` library containing the ``DBSCAN`` module.
-To create a wheel that is supported universally across many Python versions for your given OS, run ``python setup.py bdist_wheel`` in an environment containing the oldest numpy version available for the version of Python that you are compiling for.
-For example, for Python 3.8, use numpy 1.17 to compile the wheel.
-Then, the wheel will work on all Python and numpy versions that are newer that that for your given OS.
-This is done automatically when installing via pip.

-An example for using the Python module is provided in ``example.py``.
-If the dependencies above are installed, simply run ``python3 example.py`` from the root directory to reproduce the plots above.

 #### Python API